rabbitmq/rabbitmq-website/site/cluster-formation.md

 An [etcd](https://coreos.com/etcd)-based discovery mechanism is available via [a plugin](https://github.com/rabbitmq/rabbitmq-peer-discovery-etcd).

+As of RabbitMQ `3.8.4`, the plugin uses a v3 API, gRPC-based etcd client and **requires etcd 3.4 or a later version**.

 As with any [plugin](/plugins.html), it must be enabled before it can be used.
 For peer discovery plugins it means they must be [enabled](/plugins.html#basics) or [preconfigured](/plugins.html#enabled-plugins-file) before first node boot: